 As a philosophy student in the Wessex School of Philosophy, arrangements can be made for you to be introduced to the meditation during the course of any of the School terms and you can ask your tutor for more details.
 During the 4th term of the Philosophy course all students are offered the chance to take up the practice of meditation in the following term.
 Full details are given to you by your tutor at the time.

-See also ‘The Awareness Exercise’ page.
+See also ‘The Awareness Exercise’ video on YouTube.